zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 # Security Design

 ---
-In most multi-chain interoperability protocols, asset security relies on a group of nodes within a POS network, of which the security assumption is based on token values of the POS network.
+In the majority of multi-chain interoperability protocols, asset security relies on a group of nodes within a PoS network, of which the security assumption is based on token values of the PoS network.

 The security assumption of zkLink is based on mathematical verification instead of economic assumption.
 We use zk-SNARK that mathematically verifies cross-chain transactions with circuits and an oracle network (a group of juries) that judges the accuracy of the roots generated from the verification process.

 ## Two Key Components
-The two major concerns during cross-chain data transmission are:
+The two primary concerns during cross-chain data transmission include:
 1. Verification of cross-chain transactions;
 2. Judgment on the consistency of the data on the target and destination chains.